 How about all those posts or conversations where your brand is mentioned, but you aren’t tagged (or tagged incorrectly)?
-Or even conversations happening in and around your industry that you want to be aware, to also engage with?
+Or even conversations happening in and around your industry that you want to be aware of, to also engage with?

-You can analyse, get involved and respond to the relevant posts you want to engage with.
+You can analyze, and get involved by responding to the posts you want to engage with.

 Above: The ‘Engage’ section of Social Studio.
 You can see 2 columns of Topic Profiles, where you can get involved in those conversations.

 Source Groups work really well together with Topic Profiles, complimenting and fine-tuning searches so you can use them, for example, to exclude competitor conversations as you may not want to join those conversations…or you may want to listen in on their efforts!.

 How I like to set up Source Groups, is to have a special listening ear for your brand advocates, by having a specific source group for them, and keep the engagement levels high as a result.

 An example of a macro would be to assign a post to the running user and update the post status as ‘In progress’.